-Either the student scored 60 on the ESPA test and does not have to take the ELPT or the student scored 50 or 55 on the ESPA test, and her ELPT performance indicated that she should be able to take full responsibility for a class.
-No retesting or TAPE classes are required, although the student is required to register for the TAPE Orientation Workshop during the first semester that she teaches.
+Either the student scored 60 on the ESPA test and does not have to take the ELPT or the student scored 50 or 55 on the ESPA test, and the student's ELPT performance indicated that the student should be able to take full responsibility for a class.
+No retesting or TAPE classes are required, although the student is required to register for the TAPE Orientation Workshop during the first semester the student teaches.

 B = Handle a discussion section or supervise a lab section with minimal supervision

 The student scored 50 or higher on the ESPA test, and the ELPT performance has indicated that the student's proficiency is at a level sufficient to teach a discussion section or lab with some faculty supervision.
-TAPE classes and another ELPT are required if the student wishes to raise his certification to the A level.
-The student will be required to register for the TAPE Orientation Workshop during the first semester that he teaches.
+TAPE classes and another ELPT are required if the student wishes to raise their certification to the A level.
+The student will be required to register for the TAPE Orientation Workshop during the first semester that the student teaches.

 C = Assist in a lab situation with immediate supervision or teach a foreign language class where the language of instruction is not English

-The student scored 45 for foreign language TAs or 50 for all other TAs.
+The student scored 50 or 45 for foreign language TAs.
 The ELPT performance indicated that the student's proficiency is at a level sufficient to assume duties such as assisting in a lab; however, immediate supervision of a faculty member is required.
-TAPE classes and an additional ELPT are required if the student wishes to raise her certification to the A or B level.
+TAPE classes and an additional ELPT are required if the student wishes to raise their certification to the A or B level.